Behavior Modification

 Also, if you can do it quickly, pick her up and put here where she can scratch and praise her for doing so.
 To attract Kitty to her scratching place, try putting kitty-treats there so that she’ll find it when she goes there next time… in the cubby hole, on the platform, on the base, etc.

 Stressed, nervous cats: We can recommend four over the counter remedies that should help: Rescue Remedy, Calming Collar, Feliway, and Quiet Moments.
 All are either help the problem or do nothing, but they will not hurt Kitty or make the situation worse.
-Rescue Remedy, the purple Calming Collar and are all herbal remedies to relax stressed cats.
+Rescue Remedy, the purple Good Behavior™ Pheromone Collar and are all remedies to relax stressed cats.
 Feliway can be sprayed on bedding when cat is away and let dry, but should never be sprayed on or at the cat.
 CC4C members have used all of these products and have found them to be helpful in many situations.
+Thundershirts also help to calm stressed or anxious cats for travel or vet visits.
+A co-workers uses this for her older cat who is having inappropriate urination and it seems to be helping; as well as on a younger kitty in her house that gets stressed with car-travel.